visitskyworld/visitskyworld/README.md

 </table>

 ## About me

-<p>Cutting-edge Web3 Engineer who develops novel technologies to expand cryptographic applications.</p>
+I am a creative software engineer with 7 years developing useful, approachable user interfaces.
+I am Knowledgeable on all aspects of Facebook's design best practices and emerging UI development techniques.
+I am skilled at connecting exceptional assets with users via creative UI frameworks and careful user experience optimization.
-<p>Transitioned into web3 after being a traditional full-stack developer with React and Node.js for around 7 years, contributed to developing open-source blockchain projects for about 2 years.</p>
+I also activly participated and contributed to developing open-source blockchain projects for about 2 years.
+I am mostly experienced in Ethereum and Cosmos and wrote smart contracts using Solidity and Cosmwasm.
-<p>Mostly experienced in Ethereum and Cosmos and wrote smart contracts using Solidity and Cosmwasm.</p>
+I am willing to direct large-scale teams or work hands-on to complete extremely difficult projects and bring both cutting-edge programming expertise and exceptional interpersonal skills

-<p>As a full-stack engineer, I have developed useful, approachable user interfaces with React and followed all aspects of Facebook's best practices.</p>
+***Please visit my [persoanl website](https://visitskyworld.github.io/) to learn more about me!***

 ## Work Style